 \subsection{Microphone-Agnostic Localization}

 Classical audio localization algorithms typically operate by using cross-correlation between pairs of microphones~\cite{rui2003new} or a steered beam response~\cite{valin2004localization}.
 Such algorithms are ``microphone-geometry-agnostic'' in the sense that different geometries can be given as algorithmic input parameters.
 However, classical algorithms struggle to adapt in noisy real-world conditions, whereas machine learning approaches have been shown to be more robust.
 Convolutional neural network (CNN) architectures have been shown to be especially effective in processing multichannel audio~\cite{chakrabarty2017broadband, yalta2017sound}.
-Another active area is Sound Event Localization and Detection (SELD), which aims to combine localization and classification of sounds in a single model~\cite{adavanne2018sound}.
-The models are trained on a single microphone geometry and do not work if the geometry or the number of microphones changes.
+Another active area is Sound Event Localization and Detection (SELD), which aims to combine sound localization and classification into a single model~\cite{adavanne2018sound}.
+These models are typically trained on a single microphone geometry and do not work if the geometry or the number of microphones changes.

-Recently, new trained approaches have emerged that are microphone array invariant.
+Recently, new learning-based approaches have emerged that are microphone-array-invariant.
 Neural-SRP~\cite{grinstein2023neural} is the first instance of such a model.
-The model extracts pair-wise features from cross-correlation between microphone pairs along with the microphone coordinates.
+The model extracts pairwise features from the cross-correlation between microphone pairs, along with the microphone coordinates.
 The features are summed and processed by a global multilayer perceptron (MLP) network to determine the direction of arrival.
-Another approach~\cite{unet_mic_inv} is to implicitly integrate the microphone geometry into spatial images based on pair-wise features.
-Then, a vision-inspired U-Net model estimates the direction of arrival.
-Closest to our work is GI-DOAEnet~\cite{dnn-mic-invariant_encoder}, which improves localization by using latent features and positional embeddings from the microphone coordinates.
+Another approach~\cite{unet_mic_inv} is to implicitly integrate the microphone geometry into spatial images based on pairwise features.
+A vision-inspired U-Net model then estimates the direction of arrival.
+Closest to our work is GI-DOAEnet~\cite{dnn-mic-invariant_encoder}, which improves localization by using latent features and positional embeddings derived from the microphone coordinates.

-The previous microphone invariant models focused on audio localization tasks and have not been used to produce embeddings for LLMs.
+Previous microphone-invariant models have focused on audio localization tasks and have not been used to produce embeddings for LLMs.
 While Vision Transformers (ViT)~\cite{dosovitskiy2020image} and Audio Spectrogram Transformers (AST)~\cite{gong2021ast} have been effective for creating embeddings, their transformer encoder architecture has not yet been applied to the task of microphone-invariant spatial localization, which has thus far been dominated by more complex hybrid architectures.